This free multiple meaning words literacy center has been created to help your students practice homonyms.

 Set 1 contains words that can have multiple meanings.
 Set 2 has cards that each contain two sentences with a word left out.

 The two sentences can be completed with the same word.
 Contextually the cards show how the word has two different meanings.

 There are 80 (40 word cards & 40 sentence cards).
 You may want to narrow the set down a bit before putting them out for the game OR you could have two groups playing at the same time.

 One way to use these cards is with a simple game which can be played with 2 or 4 players (an even number).

 - Place the word cards face down in a stack in the middle.
 The sentence cards are then split up evenly between all the players.
 Students take a few minutes to read the sentences on all their cards before play begins.

-- If the players don’t agree that it makes sense in both sentences, then the word card is placed in the bottom of the stack and it is the next player’s turn.
+- When players don’t agree that it makes sense in both sentences, the word card is placed in the bottom of the stack.
+The next player takes a turn.

 - If the word card that is chosen will not fit into any of the sentences on the cards they have in their hand then the student returns the card to the bottom of the stack and play resumes.

 Yet another use is to use only the sentence cards.
 Partners take turns drawing a card and reading the sentences.
 If they can think of the one word that completes both of the sentences then they get to keep the card.
-If not, then it goes in a discard pile (or the other student could have the chance to “steal” by figuring out the word, and then he/she gets to keep the card).
+If not, then it goes in a discard pile.
+You could give the other student a chance to “steal” by figuring out the word, and then he/she gets to keep the card.